 DC: Listen to the content creators and remember why the brands came to the artist for their expertise initially.
 Ideally brands should share all requirements, guidelines and objectives upfront while allowing the creator to interpret the content in their own stylistic presentation.
 The audiences will connect most to the content that comes from the heart of the creator.

 Dulce Candy is represented by Addition Management, Anita Sharma at Sharma Law, and is in the KIN network.
+Both of the campaigns mentioned above (for Skintimate and American Sexual Health Association) were created in partnership with Edelman.

 After overseeing the talent and talent integration departments at Machinima, Chris Landa most recently served as the Sr. Director of Content & Partnerships at YouNow, where he worked with top talent and brands to maximize their presence on the platform.
 With a wide range of expertise around brand integrations and original content featuring creators, Chris recently launched Transparent Influence, a company focused on accountability and transparency in Influencer Marketing.